visit our sponsor

 An ancient technique prior to blowing, recovered in the nineteenth century, after almost two thousand years of disuse.
 It is the longest and most complex technique, consisting of the fusion in the oven heat of monochromatic tiles or sections of canes of polychrome glass according to a planned design, so as to obtain a colored vitreous tissue.

 The technical difficulties related to the modeling of heavy masses of molten glass have been addressed since the thirties of the past century.
 Today, the sculptural art movement some of the most respected masters of Murano belong to, occupies a key position in the field of glass production.

 Since Middle Ages tableware is a typical product of the Murano glassworks.
 Currently, the most known designers cooperate with the glassmakers for the realization of contemporary creations.

 In past centuries the glassy slabs manually produced in Murano (obtained by opening a blown cylinder) were processed in the Venetian mirror maker’s workshops.
 The tradition has been preserved, and expert mirror craftsmen apply the most refined decorative techniques to match the quality of ancient artifacts.

 Enamel decoration (Decorazione a smalto)

 It is an ornamental painting performed with a material formed with the same components of the glass wall on which it is applied.
 Of Islamic and Byzantine origin, the art of enamel developed in Murano in the thirteenth century.

-That's a little bit of this interesting form of art, you can dive deeper in visiting one of the many glass workshops on the isle of Murano.
-Let me know your thoughts and experiences with the magical process of generation of Murano glass.
+That’s a little bit of this interesting form of art, you can dive deeper into visiting one of the many glass workshops on the isle of Murano.
+Let me know your thoughts and experiences with the magical process of the generation of Murano glass.
 As always, I wait for your comments below.